jrottenberg/ffmpeg/README.md

 ```
+# Add / fix stuff

-${EDITOR} Dockerfile-env
+${EDITOR} templates/

-./update.py # generates the Dockerfile
+# Generates the Dockerfile for all variants
+./update.py

+# Test a specific variant
-docker build -t my-build VERSION/path/
+docker build -t my-build docker-images/VERSION/

-# make sure all variants pass before Travis does
+# Make sure all variants pass before Travis does
 find ffmpeg/ -name Dockerfile | xargs dirname | parallel --no-notice -j 4 --results logs docker build -t {} {}
 ```

-Commit the env file THEN all the generated Dockerfile for a merge request.
-So it's easier to find the template change.
+Commit the templates files THEN all the generated Dockerfile for a merge request.
+So it's easier to review the template change.